zamik36/AntiChatBot/README.md

     *   Docker Desktop (Windows/macOS) or Docker Engine (Linux) installed and running.

 2.  **Redis Setup (using Docker):**
-    *   Redis is used for communication between the GUI/ChatService and the optional Telegram Bot.
+    *   Redis is used for communication between the GUI, Chat Service, and the Telegram Bot.
-    *   The easiest way to run Redis is using Docker.
-Open your terminal and run:
+    *   The easiest way to run Redis is using the provided `docker-compose.yml` file.
+    *   Open your terminal in the project root directory and run:
         ```bash
-        docker run --name redis-antichatbot -p 6379:6379 -d redis
+        docker-compose up -d
         ```
-    *   **Explanation:**
-        *   `docker run`: Creates and starts a container.
-        *   `--name redis-antichatbot`: Gives the container a specific name (you can change it).
-        *   `-p 6379:6379`: Maps port 6379 on your machine to port 6379 inside the container (this is the default Redis port).
-        *   `-d`: Runs the container in the background (detached mode).
+    *   This will start a Redis container in the background.
-        *   `redis`: Specifies the official Redis image from Docker Hub (will be downloaded if not present).
-    *   **To check logs:** `docker logs redis-antichatbot`
+    *   **To check logs:** `docker-compose logs redis`
-    *   **To stop:** `docker stop redis-antichatbot`
+    *   **To stop:** `docker-compose down`
-    *   **To remove:** `docker rm redis-antichatbot` (stop it first)
-    *   Ensure this Docker container is running before starting the application components.
+    *   Ensure Redis is running via Docker Compose before starting the application components.

 3.  **Clone the repository:**
     ```bash